neondatabase/website/content/docs/connect/connection-pooling.md

 ## Connection pooling notes and limitations

-Neon uses PgBouncer in _transaction mode_, which does not support Postgres features such as prepared statements or [LISTEN](https://www.postgresql.org/docs/15/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/15/sql-notify.html).
+Neon uses PgBouncer in _transaction mode_, which limits some functionality in Postgres.
 For a complete list of limitations, refer to the "_SQL feature map for pooling modes_" section in the [pgbouncer.org Features](https://www.pgbouncer.org/features.html) documentation.

 ## Need help?